lsst-dm/dmtn-138/index.rst

 eups package based on Nate Lust's ``scipipe_conda`` package and ``scipipe_conda_env`` repo.
 Nate's code originally went one step further in relying on another ``miniconda`` eups package, so conda itself was installed with eups.
-I believe we should not do that because we still need a suitable python environment for eups itself, and for path length reasons explained in detail in [2].
+It is felt that is not ideal as we still need a suitable python environment for eups itself, and for path length reasons explained in detail in [2].
 One thing to note that running ``setup -r .`` on the directory will not activate a complete environment